Zain1Uppal/Lap4-code-challenge/README.md

 ### Challenges

-* displaying the url and being able to use it as a link
+* finding out what request method gave us the correct base url so we could prepend it to the url returned to the user